chanshiyucx/blog/polyglot/german/writing/004-Was-machst-du-gern.md

 ---
-title: Was Machst Du Gern?
+title: Was Machst Du Gern
 date: 2025-01-31 10:45:07
 tags:
   - German/Writing
 ---
 - **Was machst du gern?** (What do you like to do?)